 Budgets should be included for the creation of new textbooks or supplementary materials which require funds for materials or ongoing technical support.
 Budgets are not required for hours spent on the project.

 What do I do with the OER materials I create as part of my Alternative Textbook project?

-Materials that you create as part of UW's Alternative Textbook grants must be deposited in the Wyoming Scholars Repository (WySR).
+Materials that you create as part of UW's Alternative Textbook grants must be deposited in Mountain Scholar, the University's institutional repository.
 For specific questions related to this process email email@example.com.